OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 A lot has happened lately in terms of responsibilities that developers have to educate users on what they need to know.
 This has shifted especially with the introduction of the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/ "GDPR") in Europe.
 Ever since then, it is best to educate users on what is happening with their private data and why.
 Additionally, it is a good practice to inform the user about how he can best use the application to ensure a secure processing of his information.
+Next, a user should be informed on what type of device-data the app will access, whether that is PII or not.
+Last, you need to share OSS related information with the user.
-Both items will be dealt with here.
+All four items will be covered here.

 > Please note that this is the MSTG project and not a legal handbook.
 Therefore, we will not cover the GDPR and other possibly relevant laws here.